10 Eastern Sierra must-visit stops along California’s U.S. Highway 395

 #3 Big Pine Lakes

 Located near Bishop, the Big Pine Lakes hike features some of the most incredible scenery in the Eastern Sierra, and that is saying a lot.
 There are actually seven sequentially numbered Big Pine Lakes, with lakes one, two, and three being known as the most scenic.
 The views are out of this world, but you will have to work for them on this hike.
 A favorite of backpacking campers, Gabriella says you can do this as a day hike if you only go as far as the second or third lake and then turn back.
-Even then, expect a challenge as you will cover 13 miles at 3,000 feet elevation.
+Even then, expect a challenge as you will cover 13 miles at 3,000 feet.

 #4 Rainbow Falls

 In Mammoth Lakes, CA, this 101-foot-tall waterfall is the tallest in the Eastern Sierra.
-To access the falls in the summer you will pick up the mandatory shuttle bus at the Mammoth Adventure Center and get off at Shuttle Stop #9.
+To access the falls in the summer, you will pick up the mandatory shuttle bus at the Mammoth Adventure Center and get off at Shuttle Stop #9.
 The trail to the falls is a well-marked, relatively flat 1 1/2 miles, where you will come upon two excellent viewpoints of the falls.

 #5 Hot Creek Geological Site